tshepang/blog/content/The Bourne Supremacy (2004).md

 All is better/bigger than the original: the intensity of the story, the production design, the camerawork, and the car chase.
-All performances are either good or beyond, if we don\'t count Karl Urban (the Russian assassin).
+All performances are either good or beyond, if we don't count Karl Urban (the Russian assassin).

 My favorite bit of performance is given by the guy playing the assassin